bmr-cymru/dmioscope/README.md

 an estimate of the IO distribution to be shown for the device, both for short and long-term observations.

+The display presents a histogram with its bins occupying successive lines of the display, and with bin values plotted horizontally across rows.

+Axis labels indicate the quantity of disk space represented by each bin and the frequency of IO to each region (expressed as values proportional to the number of events per unit disk space).

 ## Histogram bins

-Each bin in an ioscope histogram corresponds to a fixed range of device sectors, for example, consider an 8MiB device divided into eight bins:
+Each bin in an ioscope histogram corresponds to a fixed range of device sectors.
+For example, consider an 8MiB device divided into eight bins:

 ```
    Bin:  0    1    2    3    4    5    6    7